Blorum/blorum-docs/permissions.md

 `permission.role.grant.default`: 0 = Disallow any role granting, 1 = allow role granting (Only the roles in the allow list).
 2 = allow granting any roles (**Caution!** This means that users could grant any permission that they want as long as role with such permission exists.)

-`permission.role.remove.default`, `permission.role.edit.default`: Same as above, but action is remove/edit.
+`permission.role.remove.default`, `permission.role.edit.default`: Same as above, but the action is remove/edit.

-`permission.role.edit.permissions.default`: 0 = You cannot edit any permissions.
-1 = You can edit permissions as allow list has defined.
-2 = You can edit any permissions (**Caution!** This means that users could grant any permission that they want by granting their user role with the desired permission.)
+`permission.role.edit.permissions.default`:

-permission.role.edit.permissions.allow: This is a special allow list.
+`permission.role.edit.permissions.allow`: This is a special allow list.
 The objects stored in it are formatted as follow {
 	"lookup": [Permission Lookup Object],
 	"numeric_edit": {